-2. Second Phase II Grants
+2. Second Phase II Grants and Cooperative Agreements

-There are two types of DOE Second Phase II grant awards:
+There are two types of DOE Second Phase II financial assistance awards:

 1. Phase IIA: A Phase II grantee may request additional financial support for new R&D tasks and activities that are aligned with the original scope of work for the Phase II grant.
-The purpose of the Phase IIA grant is to allow the grantee to complete the R&D associated with initial prototype, product, or process development.
-The review criteria (see Section V.A.) for Phase IIA applications will be the same as for Initial Phase II grants submitted to this FOA.
+The purpose of the Phase IIA award is to allow the recipient to complete the R&D associated with initial prototype, product, or process development.
+The review criteria (see Section V.A.) for Phase IIA applications will be the same as for Initial Phase II applications submitted to this FOA.

-Only grant recipients of awards resulting from the FY 2018 SBIR/STTR Phase II FOA (DE-FOA-0001794) under the eligible topics detailed in Section III.A. of this FOA may apply for Phase IIA grant awards.
+Only grant recipients of awards resulting from the FY 2018 SBIR/STTR Phase II FOA (DE-FOA-0001795) under the eligible topics detailed in Section III.A. of this FOA may apply for Phase IIA awards.